You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Combining Lipitor and Oranges: Are There Any Potential Side Effects?

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for decades.
-Meanwhile, oranges are a staple in many people's diets, providing a boost of vitamin C and flavonoids.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's medication routines for years.
+Meanwhile, oranges are a staple in many people's diets, providing a burst of vitamin C and a refreshing snack.
 But what happens when you combine these two seemingly harmless substances?
 Are there any potential side effects to be aware of?

 Understanding Lipitor

-Before we dive into the potential interactions between Lipitor and oranges, let's take a closer look at how Lipitor works.
+Before we dive into the potential interactions between Lipitor and oranges, let's quickly review what Lipitor is and how it works.
 Lipitor is a statin, a class of medications that inhibit the production of cholesterol in the liver.
-By reducing the amount of cholesterol produced in the liver, Lipitor helps to lower LDL (bad) cholesterol levels in the blood, thereby reducing the risk of heart disease.
+By reducing the amount of cholesterol produced in the liver, Lipitor helps to lower LDL (bad) cholesterol levels and increase HDL (good) cholesterol levels in the blood.

 Key Takeaways